-If you’re in charge of sorting out a Christmas party for your colleagues, here’s a quick word of warning.
+If you’re in charge of sorting out a Christmas party for work, here’s a quick word of warning.

 THE PRESSURE IS ON.